Bird intelligence: Theory of mind

 A study on the little green bee-eater suggests that these birds may be able to see from the point of view of a predator.
-The brown-necked raven has been observed hunting lizards in complex cooperation with other ravens, demonstrating an apparent understanding of prey behavior.
+The brown-necked raven has been observed hunting lizards in complex cooperation with other ravens, demonstrating an apparent understanding of prey behaviour.
 The California scrub jay hides caches of food and will later re-hide food if it was watched by another bird the first time, but only if the bird hiding the food has itself stolen food before from a cache.
 A male Eurasian jay takes into account which food his bonded partner prefers to eat when feeding her during courtship feeding rituals.
 Such an ability to see from the point of view of another individual and to attribute motivations and desires had previously been attributed only to the great apes and elephants.

 Conservation

 Avian innovation and creativity may lead to more robust populations.
 Canadian biologist Louis Lefebvre states: "We have to do what we can to prevent habitat destruction and extinction of species, but there's a little bit of hope out there in how the species are able to respond".
-A 2020 study found that behavioral plasticity is associated with reduced extinction risk in birds.
+A 2020 study found that behavioural plasticity is associated with reduced extinction risk in birds.